 Double-blind studies in Germany, for example, have looked at the effects of 2.5-5 grams of animal-derived hydrolysed collagen in women aged 35-65 over eight weeks.
-Those who received the collagen rather than the placebo were assessed as having improved skin elasticity, moisture, and roughness, as well as less transepidermal water loss (which leads to dry skin), with women aged 45-65 enjoying a significant reduction in eye wrinkle volume (of 20-50%).
-(R)
+Those who received the collagen rather than the placebo were assessed as having improved skin elasticity, moisture, and roughness, as well as less transepidermal water loss (which leads to dry skin), with women aged 45-65 enjoying a significant reduction in eye wrinkle volume (of 20-50%).1

 The problem with most collagen studies is that they are methodologically flawed.
 They tend to rely on subjective assessments of wrinkles and do not account for dietary factors, such as intake of protein and vitamin C. And, as for animal studies, these are especially flawed, given that rats and mice have significantly faster metabolisms and different enzymatic activity.

-Benefits for osteoarthritis patients
+Collagen benefits for osteoarthritis patients

 Several studies have focused on other, more easily measured, potential benefits of collagen, however.
 For example, some research suggests that hydrolysed collagen may support cartilage formation and help reduce pain from osteoarthritis.
 In one review, collagen hydrolysate was deemed to be well absorbed orally, to accumulate in cartilage, and to stimulate cells called chondrocytes to produce new connective tissue.
-This review also noted that collagen supplements have been associated with significant reductions in osteoarthritis pain and improvements in function compared to placebo.
-(R)
+This review also noted that collagen supplements have been associated with significant reductions in osteoarthritis pain and improvements in function compared to placebo.3

-Benefits for athletes
+Collagen benefits for athletes

 Collagen supplements have also been associated with some benefits for athletes, which makes a certain kind of sense given that active bodies need additional protein to build and maintain strong and healthy muscles and joints.
-In one study, 24 weeks of hydrolysed collagen (10 g/day) supplementation was associated with significant benefits for joint pain compared to placebo in students on varsity teams or in sports clubs.
-(R)
+In one study, 24 weeks of hydrolysed collagen (10 g/day) supplementation was associated with significant benefits for joint pain compared to placebo in students on varsity teams or in sports clubs.5

-Benefits for people with bone disorders
+Collagen benefits for people with bone disorders

 While there are certainly many caveats and a lack of robust evidence for skin benefits of collagen, there is some support for the use of collagen in joint health.
 So, if you do choose to use collagen supplements, what should you look for?
 And what might be a good alternative to collagen?